 Bacon Jalapeno Popper Cheesy Bread is buttery and cheesy with a slight heat and wonderful bacon flavor!
-It’s perfect as a side, a breakfast or used in a sandwich.
+It’s perfect as a side, breakfast, or used in a sandwich.

 I set out to create a bread inspired by a Jalapeno Popper.
 Why?
 Because I had an abundance of jalapenos given to me by a friend!

 I based this bread on a beer bread recipe.
-However, instead of beer I used buttermilk as my liquid.
+However, instead of beer, I used buttermilk as my liquid.
 I know what you’re thinking, buttermilk for beer?
 Yes, you see, I don’t like beer.
-I don’t like to drink it, smell it or cook with it.
+I don’t like to drink it, smell it, or cook with it.
 Besides, buttermilk is a wonderful liquid to use in bread.
-It keeps bread moist, keeps it soft and gives it a ever-so-slight tang.
+It keeps the bread moist, keeps it soft, and gives it an ever-so-slight tang.

-Feel free to adjust the quantity of jalapenos in my recipe.
+Feel free to adjust the number of jalapenos in my recipe.
 If you like hotter, add more.
 Not a big fan of heat, put fewer jalapenos in.
-This bread is not overly spicy, I wanted just a little heat, but intended for the bacon and cheese to stand out more.
+This bread is not overly spicy, I wanted just a little heat but intended for the bacon and cheese to stand out more.

 Smelling this bread bake was absolute heaven, it filled the house with a wonderful scent.
 I’m thinking it would work to get my boys out of bed early!

 It really comes together quickly and easily.
 It does take about 45 to 50 minutes to bake so allow for that when you’re planning to cook it.

 I ate this plain, served it as a side for dinner, and even made a breakfast sandwich out of it.
 I would have probably found more mouth-watering ways to use it, but we ate it too quickly!